-One solution is to use a shielded Ethernet cable, whose shielding is only connected at one end.
+One solution is to use a shielded Ethernet cable, the shielding of which is connected at one end only.
 Another option is to remove the shielding; see 3 in the above diagram.

 A more elegant solution is to extend the shielded Ethernet cable with a length of unshielded Ethernet cable; see 4 in the above diagram.